 The first official administrative step to starting a business is selecting which entity type is the best fit.
 There are five main types: Sole Proprietorship, Partnership, Limited Liability Company (LLC), S-Corporation and C-Corporation.
-Once decided, the next step is to get a Tax Identification Number (TIN), also called an Employer Identification Number (EIN), from the IRS by submitting an application for the entity.

 The type of entity you register is important because it determines the following for you and your company:

 - How profits are taxed by the IRS

 - How you will be treated in a lawsuit

 - The type of bank account you can open

 Take our entity type survey to see which entity type best fits your business needs.

 Once you have determined your entity type, you’ll need to obtain an EIN.
 EIN stands for “Employer Identification Number,” and is also referred to as a TIN, Tax ID Number, Federal Tax ID, Federal EIN or FEIN.
 All of these names refer to the same thing — a nine-digit number assigned to all entities by the Internal Revenue Service (IRS).

 Start the Tax ID/EIN Application Here!

 What is a Sole Proprietorship?